 These are not officially part of telehealth, but some groups are using them now in the hospital, so that fewer physicians see each patient in the hospital.
 They allow a consultant to do a time-based chart review and provide a verbal and written report back to the requesting clinician without seeing the patient.

-Telehealth place of service and modifier
+Telehealth place of service and modifier for Commercial Payers

 The place of service for telemedicine is 02.